Close Menu

 Maintain 8 to 12 inches between most small vegetable plants like lettuce and radishes to prevent overcrowding while ensuring enough air circulation.
 Arrange taller plants, such as cherry tomatoes, on the north side of your garden to avoid shading shorter ones.
 Cluster plants with similar water and light requirements together to simplify care and optimize resource use.
 Use vertical supports to grow vining crops upward, freeing ground space for other plants.
 Stagger planting times for quick harvest cycles and continuous production.

-Read Also- How Much Compost Do I Need for My Garden?
-Simple Guide
+Read Also- How Do I Use Neem Oil in the Garden?
+A Simple Guide

 Companion Planting Tips